 The first point deals with liquidity.
 Liquidity is a term, which means how much cash, or assets you can quickly convert in cash, do you have.
 A business with more liquidity is less risky than one that does not.
 Not every business has the luxury of high liquidity.
 Thus, it is important not to wait until you are in a liquidity crunch to secure a small business loan.

 She makes a similar point on cash flow.
 You need to make a profit to pay off the loan.
 Lenders will look for evidence that you will have enough cash to pay off your debt.
-A business with a stronger cash flow is less risky.
+A business with stronger cash flow is less risky.
 Therefore, you are likely to get better rates.
 Again, timing is everything.
 Don’t wait until you are at risk of losses to try to secure a small business loan.
 If you do, it may be too late.

 Securing a small business loan can be very challenging.
 However, it is possible if you are prepared.
-We’ve helped a number of companies secure funding so if you need assistance, Prostrategix can help.